-People consider therapy under the following circumstances:
+People consider seeing a therapist under the following circumstances:

 - When the way they feel is affecting their sleep, appetite, job or relationships.